-Version 1.2 (2015)
+Version 2.0 (2022)

 This publication was prepared, published and distributed by the Public Legal Education Association of Saskatchewan (PLEA), with financial assistance for the original development from the Department of Justice Canada.
-PLEA is a non-profit, non-government organization funded by the Law Foundation of Saskatchewan and the Department of Justice Canada.
-PLEA is supported by the Law Society of Saskatchewan, Canadian Bar Association (Saskatchewan Branch), College of Law, Saskatchewan Legal Aid Commission, Ministry of Education, Saskatoon Public Library, and public libraries and regional colleges throughout the province.
-PLEA also receives generous support from Saskatchewan Justice.
+PLEA is a non-profit, non-government organization funded by the Law Foundation of Saskatchewan.
+PLEA also receives financial support from the Department of Justice Canada.
+PLEA is supported by the Law Society of Saskatchewan, Saskatchewan Ministry of Justice, Canadian Bar Association (Saskatchewan Branch), University of Saskatchewan College of Law, Legal Aid Saskatchewan, Saskatchewan Ministry of Education, Saskaton Public Library, and public libraries and regional colleges throughout the province.

-Contents may not be commercially reproduced, but reproduction for educational purposes is encouraged provided that PLEA is properly credited and contents are not taken out of context.
+Contents may not be commercially reproduced, but reproduction for not-for-profit educational purposes is encouraged provided that PLEA is properly credited and contents are not taken out of context.

-© 2015 Public Legal Education Association of Saskatchewan, Inc.
+© 2022 Public Legal Education Association of Saskatchewan, Inc.